morarupasukaru/devdocs/backend/Elasticsearch.md

       curl -H 'Content-Type: application/json' -X[GET|POST|PUT|DELETE] <URL> -d '<BODY>`
       ```
     * ... or with high level client API's like [Java API Client](https://www.elastic.co/guide/en/elasticsearch/client/java-api-client/current/index.html)
-  * **documents** are the data to search (like db row); they have an unique ID, a type and can be text or JSON data
+  * **documents** are the data to search (like db row); they have a unique ID, a type and can be text or JSON data
   * **indices** provide search on documents (like db table);
     they have [**mapping**](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html) (schema definition) and **inverted indices** to provide full-text search
     * only one type of document can be stored in an index
-  * [**inverted index**](https://www.geeksforgeeks.org/inverted-index/): terms of documents are splitted and inverted index contains occurences of terms in documents to provide full-text searches (inverted index quickly map search terms to documents)
+  * [**inverted index**](https://www.geeksforgeeks.org/inverted-index/): terms of documents are split and inverted index contains occurences of terms in documents to provide full-text searches (inverted index quickly map search terms to documents)
   * **term frequency**: how often a term appear in a document
   * **document frequency**: how often a term appears in all documents
   * **term relevance**: term *frequency / document frequency* measure the relevance of a term in a document (frequent terms like 'the' won't have a high relevance)